Fishing Report For Summersville Lake, WV

 Smallmouth Bass

+FALL.
 Summersville Lake is widely-known as an exceptional smallmouth bass fishery.
-According to local reports, rocky banks in the deeper sections of the Gauley River arm of the lake, as well as the vast number of rocky points and banks on the main lake have produced good stringers in recent years.
-Mid-range crankbaits, like the Rapala DT-6, are a good way to cover lots of water and the smallmouth here are prone to strike them aggressively.
+As Fall arrives, smallmouth here follow schools of baitfish into coves and bays 10 to 30 feet deep.
+According to local reports, rocky banks in the deeper sections of the Gauley River arm of the lake, as well as the vast number of rocky points and banks on the main lake have been producing good stringers.
+This is where jerkbaits, crankbaits, and slow-rolled spinnerbaits, are quite successful.
+Fishing shallow for smallmouth is often good on cold, windy, cloudy and rainy days.

 Black Crappie